 Edges, beds, and the mud your dog imports

 While you wait on turf, beds often need gentle attention.
 Thin mulch lets weeds get a head start the moment sun arrives.
 If you already plan mulch installation or garden bed maintenance, April rain is useful because it shows where water moves before you lock in depth along slopes.
 Dog paths from the side door to the gate deserve the same honest look.
-Sometimes a short stone runner saves more turf than any spray conversation.
+Sometimes a short stone runner saves more turf than any product conversation.

 • Walk the lawn once after rain and note where water sits more than a day.